• Skip to primary navigation

 • Mix together the yoghurt and condensed milk until there are no white streaks through the yoghurt.

-500 grams fruit flavoured yoghurt, 100 grams condensed milk
+500 grams yogurt, 100 grams sweetened condensed milk

 1 packet jelly crystals, 125 ml boiling water